 While raisins are originally made out of grapes, we couldn’t simply put them in the fruit category.
 These little guys are actually dried, which means they don’t just last a couple of days.

 In fact, raisins can take almost six months to show any signs of decay.
-Moreover, they’re beneficial for stomach issues because they help aid the digestive system.
+They’re beneficial for stomach issues because they help aid the digestive system.

 Unlike granola bars, you can eat this snack as it is or add it to a bowl of fruit or even your cured meat plate!